sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Tutorials
 - [A Hacker's Guide to Git](https://wildlyinaccurate.com/a-hackers-guide-to-git/) : for those wanting to learn git with a solid foundation
 - [Best Of - Gustavo Duarte](http://duartes.org/gustavo/blog/best-of/) : contains articles on various topics
+- [Browser Engineering](https://browser.engineering) : A book covering the design and implementation of a basic but functional web browser in about 1000 lines of Python.
 - [CMSI 281: Data Structures](http://cs.lmu.edu/~ray/classes/dsa/) : lightweight introduction to DS
 - [Collecting all the cheat sheets](http://overapi.com) : cheat sheets for lots of programming languages
 - [C Programming](http://users.cs.cf.ac.uk/Dave.Marshall/C/CE.html)